 and the applicant is

-information divulged to the FCFCOA under a location order must not be provided to the applicant.
-This is to protect a victim of family violence from being at risk from their ex-partner knowing their location, the information will be provided to persons such as the applicant’s lawyer, court officials, the process server or a police officer.
-If the applicant is unrepresented, the FCFCOA would usually either:-
+information divulged to the court under a location order must not be provided to the applicant.
+This is to protect a victim of family violence from being at risk from their ex-partner knowing their location.
+The information will be provided to persons such as the applicant’s lawyer, court officials, the process server or a police officer.
+If the applicant is unrepresented, the court would usually either:-

-2. appoint a child representative to contact the other party.
+- appoint a independent children’s lawyer to contact the other party.

 Recovery orders

-The FCFCOA can also make an order that requires the return of a child (a recovery order).
+The court can also make a recovery order which requires the return of a child.

 A recovery order authorises or directs another person(s) (usually the Australian Federal Police [AFP]) to find, recover and deliver the child.

 The FCFCOA may also authorise the AFP to stop and search any vehicle, vessel or aircraft on which the child is suspected to be.
-If the AFP does not have the resources to retrieve the child, there may be delays or the AFP may ask the state police to become involved.
+If the AFP does not have the resources to retrieve the child, they may ask the state police to become involved.

 Who will execute the recovery order?